 Hands-on electrical training is widely considered the best method of instruction, and The Jacman Group has become an industry leader in Arc Flash Training and Electrical Safety classes.
-We help companies become compliant with NFPA 70E and OSHA requirements by working with organizations of every size to provide low voltage incorrect use of this.
-It should just be “low voltage training”.
+We help companies become compliant with NFPA 70E and OSHA requirements by working with organizations of every size to provide low voltage training.

 About Low Voltage Training